 Trident operates in most U.S. states, either through authorization, exemption, licensure, or registration.
 Some states require that approval-related statements be posted on the university website, and some states list "approved" institutions on their websites.
-Refer to the State Authorization document for further details about Trident's state authorization status.
+Refer to the State Authorization document for further details about Trident's state authorization status in the respective states.